-Laha’s was only about an hour and a half from where we were staying so it was our first stop of the day.
-There are a good 8 counter seats inside and lucky for us, they were all empty.
-I’ve read that it can get crazy around lunchtime.
+Laha’s was only about an hour and a half from where we were staying, so it was our first day’s stop.
+There were eight counter seats inside; lucky for us, they were all empty.
+However, it will get crazy around lunchtime.

-I take a seat and instead of waiting for my wife Marcela and my bud John I order myself the double cheese dipped burger with some onion rings and a chili dog with onions.
+I take a seat, and instead of waiting for my wife Marcela and my bud John, I order myself the double cheese dipped burger with some onion rings and a chili dog with onions.